NodeMCU IoT Experimenter Prototype Board

 The board offers over 1,000 plated-through holes on the prototype surface, mounting for eight status indicator LEDs along with dropping resistors and a power indicator LED.
 The prototyping area offers power busbars for the Ground (G), +3.3V (3V) power rail, and a third rail X. The third rail can be used for external voltages such as a 5V rail.

-Interfacing to the NodeMCU is through a series of headers which extend each pin of the NodeMCU to rows of four headers.
+Interfacing to the NodeMCU is through a series of headers that extend each pin of the NodeMCU to rows of four headers.
 Each port is labeled to identify matching pins from the NodeMCU.
 The header area is located below the NodeMCU using standard 40-pin headers allowing for versatility in interfacing for sockets or header pins.

 Options For Ordering the NodeMCU IoT Experimenter